g-noth/intro-self-driving-cars/README.md

 The outputs determine the car's behaviour through an update method in each frame.

-We employ a unidirectional / feedforward neural network (no backpropagation because we can not define expected results!).
+We employ a unidirectional / feedforward neural network (no backpropagation because we can not define expected results!) at this time.
 - Calculate the weighted sum of the inputs (dot product)
 - Binary step function (1 if weighted sum > bias, 0 otherwise) - sufficient because of no backprop
 - One data point at a time